Price of a 5kW Solar System

 Cheap 5kW Solar Systems – What To Look Out For

 The first thing most people do when they search for a 5kW solar system is to find out how much it costs.
 Here are some typical ads you will see in your search results:

 If you are new to solar power, your very first online search could have you believing a good quality 5kW solar system costs around $4000, maybe even less.
 The ads use words like ‘premium’ and ‘tier 1’.

 It all sounds great… except it’s not. $4000 is far too cheap for a good quality 5kW solar system.

-If you were to get 3 quotes for a 5kW solar system from reputable solar installers in Sydney, you would find that our prices are all within a few hundred dollars of each other.
+If you were to get 3 quotes for a 5kW solar system from reputable solar installers in Sydney, you would find that we would be offering similar brands, and that our prices are all within a few hundred dollars of each other.
 Yes, there can be slight differences, but for the most part, the quotes will be around the same price.

 To put it another way, you won’t find a $6,000 5kW system ‘on sale’ for $4000.
-Even if you’re happy for the installer to cut a few corners, you simply can’t get top quality brands for that type of money.
+Even if you’re happy for the installer to cut a few corners (which you shouldn’t be), you simply can’t get top quality brands for that type of money.

 Good quality solar panels have dropped in price to the point that it no longer makes sense to consider the bottom end of the solar market when buying a 5kW solar system.
 You can have the best solar panels from the world’s leading manufacturers, online monitoring, a professional installation, full technical support, and still get a return on your money in 3-5 years.